What is the Zelle Facebook Marketplace Scam?

 Zelle, a popular peer-to-peer money transfer service, has become one of the go-to payment methods on Facebook Marketplace, thanks to an instant transaction system.
 Unfortunately, these transactions are also irreversible, making them perfect for various scams.

-Zelle Facebook Marketplace Scam
+Avoiding the Zelle Facebook Marketplace Scam

 Overpaying for an Item